ARGOeu-Metrics/argo-probe-eudat-b2note/README.md

 B2NOTE probe
 ===========

-Nagios probe for the B2NOTE service.
+A script used to check the responsiveness of the B2NOTE service.
 It is implemented as a bash script.

 ## Dependencies